Guide to creating a process hierarchy

 Now you know the basics of process hierarchies and what to include.
-Here are some tips for how to take the first steps:
+Here are some tips on how to take the first steps:

 Step 1: Start with the standards and systems you already have

 If you already have a working quality management system then, as a start, simply transfer the table of contents to the process hierarchy format.
 There’s no point reinventing the wheel.
 So make life easier as much as possible, model your process hierarchy on standards and frameworks you already have.
 Talk to your IT guys – they might have done something similar to prepare for a systems implementation.

 Step 2: Workshop critical processes with senior management